RevakoOA/web_conspectus/plain_js/countdown-clock.md

 Countdown Clock (Timer)
 =======================
+The main concepts of this lesson are:
+	Date.now()
+	new Date
+	timestamp
+	Learning how to convert miliseconds to h:m:s format

 We are going to create a timer.
-That's why we have to work with timer.
-To understand how to work with it we have to understand such thing as the timestamp which is time written in miliseconds from the 1 January 1970
+That's why we have to work with time.
+To understand how to work with it we have to understand such thing as the timestamp which is time written in miliseconds from the 1 January 1970.

 To get time at this moment we can use: